garrandall/popular-music-data/tracks/why-can-t-i-have-you-the-cars.md

 Oh candy smile, all the while, glinting
 Your eyes like mica, a lethal pout, hinting
 (Felt the pressure)
-Ooh and I felt the pressure, tight and warm, softly striking (Ooh tripped and stumbled)
+Oh and I felt the pressure, tight and warm, softly striking (Oh tripped and stumbled)
-Ooh I tripped and stumbled
+Oh I tripped and stumbled
 I cling forever
 I go all night